Chirality-Induced Spin Currents in a Fermi Gas

-We investigate the interplay between the interaction strength, controlled by the $s$-wave scattering length $a_s$, and the chirality, controlled by the offset $x_{os}$.
-Asymmetric spatial profiles are observed for nonzero static displacements $x_{os}$, as shown in Fig.~\ref{fig:Spatial511437}.
-The experiments are performed in the nondegenerate regime, where the reduced temperature $0.5<T/T_F<0.7$.
-The profiles of both spin states are identical immediately after the rf pulse and nominally gaussian, centered at $x=0$ with a $1/e$ width $\sigma_x$.
-Fig.~\ref{fig:Spatial511437}(a) shows the results obtained for $x_{os}=1.0\,\sigma_x$ with $\sigma_x=198\,\mu$m at $B = 511$ G, where the s-wave scattering length $a_s=-53.1\,a_0$, the peak total density $\bar{n}_0=0.90/\mu m^3$ (see below), and the trap frequency $\nu_x=25.9$ Hz.
-At $t=21$ ms after the $\pi/2$ rf pulse (about half of the trap period), the spin-up profile (blue) is shifted to the right, while spin-down profile (red) is shifted left.
-Fig.~\ref{fig:Spatial511437}(b) shows the results obtained for negative $x_{os}=-0.9\,\sigma_x$ with $\sigma_x=195\,\mu$m at $B=437$ G, where $a_s=-213.1\,a_0$, $\bar{n}_0=0.52/\mu m^3$, and $\nu_x=24.3$ Hz.
+Fig.~\ref{fig:Spatial511437}(a) shows density profiles for $x_{os}=1.0\,\sigma_x$ at $B = 511$ G, where the s-wave scattering length $a_s=-53.1\,a_0$, the peak total density $\bar{n}_0=0.90/\mu m^3$ (see below), and the trap frequency $\nu_x=25.9$ Hz.
+At $t=21$ ms after the $\pi/2$ rf pulse (about half of the trap period), the spin-up profile (blue) is shifted to the right, while spin-down profile (red) is shifted left~\cite{Reversal}.
+Fig.~\ref{fig:Spatial511437}(b) shows the results obtained for negative $x_{os}=-0.9\,\sigma_x$ with at $B=437$ G, where $a_s=-213.1\,a_0$, $\bar{n}_0=0.52/\mu m^3$, and $\nu_x=24.3$ Hz.
 At $t=37$ ms, the profile of the spin-up (blue) is shifted to the left, while that of the spin-down component (red) is distorted on the left and shifted right.
 In both cases, the total spin density $n(x)=n_\uparrow(x,t)+n_\downarrow(x,t)$ is time-independent and remains a gaussian centered at $x=0$ (orange), demonstrating spin current without total density (charge) current.
 Solid curves show the predictions of the model, discussed below.